Home-Group-05-IA-Assignment/AI-Fellowship/README.md

 ## Project Structure Overview

-The EmotionPredictor class handles the prediction logic using a pre-trained BERT model, focusing on emotion classification.
+The EmotionPredictor class handles the prediction logic using two models: a pre-trained BERT model and a logistic regression model.
+The BERT model focuses on emotion classification, while the logistic regression model returns the probabilities of each emotion in a given text.
 TextHandler is responsible for language detection, translation (placeholder), and providing human-readable descriptions of the predicted emotions.
 TextPreprocessor performs initial text cleaning, including expanding abbreviations, removing stopwords, and stemming.

-Final Notes
+### Final Notes

 This application, part of the broader IA-Fellowship initiative, aims to push the boundaries of emotion and stress analysis using AI.
-Ongoing development and improvements are focused on enhancing accuracy, expanding language support, and refining the model for better real-world applicability.
+Ongoing development and improvements are focused on enhancing accuracy, expanding language support, and refining the models for better real-world applicability.
+Having both models, BERT and logistic regression, offers complementary benefits: while BERT excels at capturing complex linguistic patterns, logistic regression provides interpretable probability scores for each emotion, enhancing the overall robustness and interpretability of the emotion classification system.